Turn your nutrient-poor garden soil into a nutrient-rich sanctuary where plants may thrive with the help of organic soil amendments.

 Deteriorated turf quality and usability

-Turfgrass is the only living groundcover that can withstand persistent wear from foot traffic throughout the growing season if it is properly maintained.
+If properly maintained, turfgrass is the only living groundcover that can withstand persistent wear from foot traffic throughout the growing season.

 If there is too much compost in the soil, the root zone can retain too much water, making the area unsuitable for foot circulation during wet weather (particularly in areas west of the Cascades).
 Top-dressing, which is the application of thick layers of compost on the surface of turfgrass to hold excess water, can also make the region unfit for foot circulation.